 Family movies are periodically shown at the library.
 Free admission.
 Bring your own snacks!

 Makers Club is taking a break over the summer.
 The Makers Club meets in the Main Meeting Room of the Corvallis Library for all ages.
 Explore technology and making in a relaxed, fun way!
 Try out cubelets, lil bits, 3D printing, Arduino, Scratch, Sphero, and various kinds of robots.
-Meets monthly: 2nd Tuesdays from 4-5:30pm and 4th Tuesdays from 5:30-7:30pm.
 For more information, please call 541-766-6794.

 Review all sixteen Oregon Battle of the Books (OBOB) books in the Grades 3-5 Division.
 Practice unofficial OBOB questions to help prepare for OBOB battles.
 Meets monthly from September – January.
 For more information, contact Youth Services at 541-766-6794.
 Looking for more information about Oregon Battle of the Books?
 Visit the official OBOB website.